arendsee/hdc-talk/presentation.md

 ```

 <!--
-This is hierarchical data, but to infer the parent/child relationships, you have
-to parse the attribute strings to extract ID and Parent relationships and then
-build the hierarchical models in memory.
+The information often contains parent/child relationships.
+Here the gene is the
+parent of the mRNA and the mRNA of the three exons.
 -->

 ---